African All Stars Transfer News and Rumours: Premier League trio chasing ex-Arsenal star Adebayor | Goal.com

 Fiorentina up offer for Amrabat

-Fiorentina are adamant on signing Hellas Verona midfielder Sofyan Amrabat and they have increased their offer for the Moroccan midfielder.
+Fiorentina are adamant about signing Hellas Verona midfielder Sofyan Amrabat and they have increased their offer for the Moroccan midfielder.

 La Gazzetta dello Sport via Football Italia reported that the Purple Ones have submitted a new bid around €18 million-plus €2 million in bonuses for the 23-year-old.